pandaproject/panda/docs/amazon.rst

 Step 2.
 Configure your Security Group
 =====================================

-Before setting up your PANDA server, you will need to configure your security group so that web requests will be able to reach it.
+Before setting up your PANDA server, you will need to create a security group so that web requests will be able to reach it.

 To do this, visit the `Security Groups section <https://console.aws.amazon.com/ec2/home?#s=SecurityGroups>`_ of the EC2 Management Console.
+Click "Create Security Group", give it a name such as "PANDA Security Group" and a description (anything you want), then click "Yes, Create".

-Select the "default" security group from the list, and then click the "Inbound" tab in the bottom pane of the window.
+With your new security group selected click the "Inbound" tab in the bottom pane of the window.
 Add rules for ``HTTP``, ``HTTPS`` and ``SSH``.

 .. figure::  images/amazon-security-groups.png
    :align:  center